 However, the sun’s glare is blinding.
 You cannot stay out in the open for long, and you cannot keep the windows open.
 What you can do, instead, is install solar shades – the sun-friendly window treatments whose demand increases during summers.
-Built from a special heat-resistant fabric, they let in natural light, thus saving electricity costs, while also protecting the house against the harmful ultraviolet and infrared radiations of the sun.
+Built from a special heat-resistant fabric, motorized outdoor shades let in natural light, thus saving electricity costs, while also protecting the house against the harmful ultraviolet and infrared radiations of the sun.

 Blackout Solar Shades (Openness Percentage: 0%)

 For those of you who do not like the sun at all, and want utmost privacy with minimum disturbance from outside elements, blackout solar or roller shades are the ultimate solution.
 They block all the light from coming in and disrupting your peace.
 They are ideal for a comfortable and unhindered sleep, but you won’t be able to have any outside view when they are installed all the way down.

 Solar shades with such openness will allow for most light to be blocked from coming in, but they will still allow a minimum level of the outside view.
 It will be faint, though, and you will not have as clear a view as you get from shades with higher openness percentages.
 You will be able to see movement and shapes.

 These shades do preserve the view and allow for some natural light to come in.
 You can have a fine view of the outside.
 With these shades, you will also be able to protect your interiors against harmful rays that can cause damage to your furniture and furnishings.
 You will be able to see fairly clearly through the fabric.